 - photographing small scenes and macro photography in general

-Each of these scenarios will benefit from focus stacking in order to get the optimal sharpness throughout the scene.
+Focus stacking will benefit each of these scenarios in order to get the optimal sharpness throughout the scene.

-If you’re not sure whether a scene needs to be focus stacked or not, I recommend setting up the image as you normally would, take a test shot and zoom in on the image preview.
-If there are areas that lack sharpness, that’s a good sign that focus stacking should be used.
+If you’re not sure whether a scene needs to be focus-stacked or not, I recommend setting up the image as you normally would, taking a test shot, and zooming in on the image preview.
+If there are areas that lack sharpness, that’s a good indication that focus stacking should be used.

 How To Focus Stack for Sharper Images

-Those who are new to Adobe Photoshop might find this a little more confusing but, trust me, it won’t be long until you master the art of focus stacking (and so much more!).
+Those who are new to Adobe Photoshop might find this a little more confusing, but trust me, it won’t be long until you master focus stacking (and so much more!).
 I do, however, recommend that you read our article about Layers and Masks in Photoshop before attempting to follow the next steps.

 Step #1: Capture Multiple Images In the Field